 Phosphorus is the nutrient that most influences the growth of algae in lakes.
 Because its natural occurrence in lakes is very small, phosphorus "limits" the growth of algae in lake ecosystems.
-Small increases in phosphorus in lake water can cause substantial increases in algal growth, hindering lake Total Phosphorus (ppb)

-health as well as the economic, recreational, and aesthetic value of the lake.
+Small increases in phosphorus in lake water can cause substantial increases in algal growth, hindering lake health as well as the economic, recreational, and aesthetic value of the lake.
 Tracking in-lake phosphorus levels over time is another way of monitoring change in lake water quality trends.

-Seven (7) samples were collected by 30 Mile staff this year and analyzed for Total Phosphorus (TP).
-Samples were collected monthly between June and October.
-Five (5) of the phosphorus samples were collected using an integrated core sampler and are referred to as "epilimnetic core samples".
-Laboratory results for epilimnetic core samples collected in 2021 ranged from 7 ppb to 9 ppb with an annual average of 7.8 ppb.
+Six (6) samples were collected by 30 Mile staff this year and analyzed for Total Phosphorus (TP).
+Samples were collected monthly between June and September.
+Four (4) of the phosphorus samples were collected from the surface of the lake using an integrated core sampler and are referred to as "epilimnetic core samples".
+Laboratory results for epilimnetic core samples collected in 2022 ranged from 5 ppb to 8 ppb with an annual average of 6.8 ppb.